snovakovic/wiggle/README.md

   }]);

   orientation.on('portrait', function() {
-    console.log('Called if screen is in portrait mode and every time screen switches to portrait mode');
+    console.log('Called if screen is in portrait mode and every time screen changes to portrait mode');
   });
 ```